Pair programming

-Pair programming is a software development technique in which two programmers work together at one workstation.
-One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
-The two programmers switch roles frequently.
+Pair programming is a software development method in which two computer programmers work together at one workstation.
+One, the driver, writes source code while the other, the observer or navigator, reviews each line of code as it is typed in.
+The two programmers switch roles often.

 While reviewing, the observer also considers the "strategic" direction of the work, coming up with ideas for improvements and likely future problems to address.
 This is intended to free the driver to focus all of their attention on the "tactical" aspects of completing the current task, using the observer as a safety net and guide.

 Economics

-Pair programming increases the man-hours required to deliver code compared to programmers working individually.
+Pair programming increases the human-hours required to deliver code compared to programmers working individually.
 However, the resulting code has fewer defects.
 Along with code development time, other factors like field support costs and quality assurance also figure into the return on investment.
 Pair programming might theoretically offset these expenses by reducing defects in the programs.

 In addition to preventing mistakes as they are made, other intangible benefits may exist.
 For example, the courtesy of rejecting phone calls or other distractions while working together, taking fewer breaks at agreed-upon intervals or sharing breaks to return phone calls (but returning to work quickly since someone is waiting).
 One member of the team might have more focus and help drive or awaken the other if they lose focus, and that role might periodically change.
 One member might know about a topic or technique that the other does not, which might eliminate delays to finding or testing a solution, or allow for a better solution, thus effectively expanding the skill set, knowledge, and experience of a programmer as compared to working alone.
 Each of these intangible benefits, and many more, may be challenging to accurately measure but can contribute to more efficient working hours.